-Over the years, far too many parents have been wrongly told they had to stop breastfeeding.
-The decision about continuing breastfeeding when the breastfeeding parent takes a drug, for example, is far more involved than whether the baby will get any in the milk.
-It also involves taking into consideration the risks of not breastfeeding, for the breastfeeding parent, the baby and the family, as well as society.
-And there are plenty of risks in not breastfeeding, so the question essentially boils down to: Does the addition of a small, minuscule amount of medication, as is almost always the case, to the breastfeeding parent’s milk make breastfeeding more hazardous than formula feeding?
+And there are risks to not breastfeeding, so the question essentially boils down to: Does the addition of a small, often minuscule amount of medication, as is almost always the case, to the breastfeeding mother’s milk make breastfeeding more hazardous than formula feeding?
 The answer is almost never.
-Breastfeeding with a tiny amount of drug in the milk is almost always safer.
-In other words, being careful means continuing breastfeeding, not stopping.
+Continued breastfeeding with a tiny amount of drug in the milk is almost always safer.
+In other words, being careful means continuing breastfeeding, not stopping breastfeeding.
+And it also does not mean bottle feeding previous expressed stored milk, because even after a week as discussed below, many babies will refuse to take the breast.
 See the information sheet “Breastfeeding and Medications”.
-The same consideration needs to be taken into account when the breastfeeding parent or the baby is sick.

-Very few illnesses require the breastfeeding parent to stop breastfeeding.
-This is particularly true for infections the breastfeeding parent might have, and infections are the most common type of illness for which breastfeeding parents are told they must stop.
-Viruses cause most infections, and most infections due to viruses are most infectious before the breastfeeding parent even begins to feel sick.
-By the time the breastfeeding parent has fever (or runny nose, or diarrhoea, or cough, or rash, or vomiting etc), the infection has probably already passed on to the baby.
-However, breastfeeding protects the baby against infection, and the breastfeeding parent should continue breastfeeding, in order to protect the baby.
-If the baby does get sick, which is possible, he is likely to get less sick than if breastfeeding had stopped.
-But often breastfeeding parents are pleasantly surprised that their babies do not get sick at all.
-Bacterial infections (such as “strep throat”) are also not of concern for the very same reasons.
+Viruses cause most infections, and most infections due to viruses are most infectious before the person even begins to feel sick.
+By the time the breastfeeding mother has fever (or runny nose, or diarrhoea, or cough, or rash, or vomiting etc), the infection has almost already passed on to the baby.
+However, breastfeeding protects the baby against infection, and the mother should continue breastfeeding, in order to protect the baby.
+If the baby does get sick, which is possible, he is likely to get less sick than if breastfeeding had been stopped.
+But often, parents are pleasantly surprised that their babies do not get sick at all.
+Bacterial infections (such as “strep throat”) are also not of concern for the very same reasons as viruses.

 The antibodies that make up the vast majority of the antibodies in the milk are of the type called secretory IgA.
 Autoimmune diseases are not caused by secretory IgA.
 Even if they were, the baby does not absorb secretory IgA.
 There is no issue.
 Continue breastfeeding.

 Madarshahian F, Hassanabadi M. A Comparative Study of Breastfeeding During Pregnancy: Impact on Maternal and Newborn Outcomes.
-Journal of Nursing Research 2012; 20(1):74-79 https://goo.gl/zoKNvK
+Journal of Nursing Research 2012; 20(1):74-79

 “Conclusions/Implications for Practice: Results suggest that breastfeeding during normal pregnancy does not increase chance of untoward maternal and newborn outcomes.
 Nurses and midwives should give expectant mothers appropriate evidence-based guidance and focus attention on promoting proper nutritional intake based on lactation status during pregnancy.”